qmk/qmk_firmware/docs/hand_wire.md

 ## Preamble: How a Keyboard Matrix Works (and why we need diodes)

 The collapsible section below covers why keyboards are wired the way they are, as outlined in this guide.
-It isn't required reading to make your own hand wired keyboard, but provides background information.
+It isn't required reading to make your own hand-wired keyboard but provides background information.

 <details>

 <summary>Click for details</summary>

-Without a matrix circuit each switch would require its own wire directly to the controller.
+Without a matrix circuit, each switch would require its own wire directly to the controller.

 Simply put, when the circuit is arranged in rows and columns, if a key is pressed, a column wire makes contact with a row wire and completes a circuit.
-The keyboard controller detects this closed circuit and registers it as a key press.
+The keyboard controller detects this closed circuit and registers it as a keypress.

 The microcontroller will be setup up via the firmware to send a logical 1 to the columns, one at a time, and read from the rows, all at once - this process is called matrix scanning.
 The matrix is a bunch of open switches that, by default, don't allow any current to pass through - the firmware will read this as no keys being pressed.
-As soon as you press one key down, the logical 1 that was coming from the column the keyswitch is attached to gets passed through the switch and to the corresponding row - check out the following 2x2 example:
+As soon as you press one key down, the logical 1 that was coming from the column the key switch is attached to gets passed through the switch and to the corresponding row - check out the following 2x2 example:

         Column 0 being scanned     Column 1 being scanned x                                   x